 - Providing a buffer between you and the other parties to ensure that no miscommunication occurs and that you have the peace of mind to ensure your legal rights are protected in each correspondence

 - Creating a strong case on your behalf and provide legally supported arguments to defend your rights

 - Provide you with representation throughout the entire Title IX investigation, even through an appeal, if necessary

 Contact an Experienced Criminal Defense Attorney Today

 If you are facing a Title IX investigation, you may have questions regarding your legal rights.
 If an educational institution finds you guilty of a Title IX violation, it may impact your ability to receive an education, and even your future career.
 If you are facing a Title IX complaint, consider learning more about all of your legal options by contacting an experienced criminal attorney.
-Kara Hoopis Manosh, Attorney and Counselor at Law at (401) 714-8926 can help you defend a Title IX complaint and ensure that justice occurs and your rights are protected.
+Manosh Payette, LLC at (401) 854-7794 can help you defend a Title IX complaint and ensure that justice occurs and your rights are protected.